akash-network/awesome-akash/kawpow-pool-ravencoin/README.md

 # I don't have a Ravencoin wallet or private key.

 You need a Ravencoin wallet address and private key to setup the mining pool.
 If you do not have one, simply deploy this default template without any WALLET or PRIVATE_KEY defined.
-In Cloudmos, select "Shell" and from the services tab click on "ravencoin".
+In Akash Console, select "Shell" and from the services tab click on "ravencoin".
 In the "Type command window" use the 2 following commands to generate a new address and show the private key of the new address.

 ```
 /raven-cli getnewaddress